Clete Boyer: Post-Yankee days

 In 1967 Boyer had his best offensive season.
 Playing in hitter-friendly Atlanta Stadium, he established career highs in home runs (26) and RBIs (96) in a lineup that featured the likes of Hank Aaron, Joe Torre, Felipe Alou, and Mack Jones; Boyer batted cleanup behind Aaron.
 He also continued his mastery of the glove, leading National League (NL) third baseman in fielding both in 1967 and 1969.
 In the latter year, he finally won the Gold Glove Award that had eluded him in his Yankee years; with brother Ken having won the award five times, the Boyers became the first brothers to win a Gold Glove.
 On August 31 of that year, Clete fell victim to Morganna, the famed buxom "Kissing Bandit."
 Prior to the kiss, he had been mired in a 1-for-17 slump; in that very at-bat, Boyer drove in a run with a single.
 He got two more hits later in the game, then eight more hits in his next 15 at-bats.
 In the 1969 season the Braves won the Western Division title (both leagues now had Eastern and Western Divisions, after each expanded from 10 teams to 12) for their first post-season berth since losing to the Yankees in the 1958 World Series as the Milwaukee Braves.
 However, the team lost in the playoffs to the eventual World Champion New York Mets.

 Boyer continued to sparkle at third base until he was released by the Braves on May 28, 1971, after a bitter feud with General Manager Paul Richards and manager Lum Harris over mismanagement.
-(Boyer has complained that the organization didn't teach the players the proper fundamentals.
-Richards countered that Boyer was a troublemaker.)
+Boyer has complained that the organization did not teach the players the proper fundamentals.
+Richards countered that Boyer was a troublemaker.
+Pitcher and Player's Representative Steve Hamilton suggested in an interview with Studs Terkel that Boyer was blacklisted by the MLB for criticizing team management.

 Boyer left Major League Baseball and resurfaced in Japan, where he played professionally for the Taiyō Whales, from 1972 to 1975.
 While playing in Japan, Boyer’ s roommate was Sadaharu Oh.
 After retiring following the 1975 season, he was the defensive coach for the Whales in 1976.
 Afterwards, Boyer returned to the Major Leagues as a third-base coach with the Yankees and the Oakland Athletics, mostly with former teammate Billy Martin as manager.